rturcottetardif/corsika-lib-prod/README.md

 CORSIKA_EXE: The compiled exe that you want to use.
 This should have thinning turned on

 Currently this version is ONLY compatible with conex turned on because if Xmax is within 30grams/cm^2 of ground, the shower is run again with conex to get a proper xmax estimation.

+To submit jobs, be on the submit node of the corresponding cluster and edit MakeContinuousShowerLibrary.py or MakeDiscreteShowerLibrary.py for which showers you want to submit.
+Note that you have to go to the bottom of these files to edit the showers.
+Then run these files as ex: ./MakeDiscreteShowerLibrary.py and it will make submit scripts and submit them to the grid.